-The Local Drug Action Team (LDAT) Program supports communities to work together to deliver evidence-informed prevention activities to prevent and reduce the harmful effects of alcohol and other drugs.
+The Local Drug Action Team (LDAT) Program enables communities to better work together to deliver evidence-informed activities that prevent and minimise the harm caused by alcohol and other drugs.

 Learn more about the program and decide if it’s right for your community.

-The LDAT Program is open to all communities across Australia that are wanting to address alcohol and other drug issues.
+The LDAT Program is open to all communities in Australia wanting to prevent and minimise alcohol and other drug issues.
 The Alcohol and Drug Foundation accepts applications from a range of organisations.
 These include local councils, health centres, youth services, employment agencies, sports teams, schools, businesses, police among many others.
 At a minimum, applicants must:

 Organisations from across different sectors are encouraged to apply.
-The Alcohol and Drug Foundation can support organisations that don’t have expertise or experience in the alcohol and drug field.
+The Alcohol and Drug Foundation can support organisations that don’t have expertise or experience working in the alcohol and other drug field.

 New teams wishing to join the LDAT Program need to understand what’s involved in developing their own Community Action Plan.
 Download this practical guide to understand what’s involved.